openeuropa/oe_webtools/modules/oe_webtools_analytics/README.md

 ### How it works

 This module triggers an event on a page load that allows subscribers to decide if the particular route is going to be tracked or not.
 It also allows to define all the available variables to customize the information being send to the analytics service.
-You can find more information on the available parameters [here](https://webgate.ec.europa.eu/fpfis/wikis/display/webtools/Piwik).
+You can find more information [here](http://ec.europa.eu/ipg/services/analytics/).

 If the route is valid and needs to be tracked, the module adds a new attachment to the page with the information needed for the webtools analytics service to start gathering visitor information.

 ### How to use